paazmaya/shigehachi/README.md

--v, --verbose       Verbose output, will print which file is currently being processed -P, --previous-dir  Directory in which the previous images are -C, --current-dir   Directory in which the current image are, that should have same names as previous -O, --output-dir    Directory in which the resulting differentiation images are stored -c, --color         Color used in the output images, such as \#b10dc9 or purple -m, --metric        Difference calculation Metric
+-v, --verbose       Verbose output, will print which file is currently being processed -P, --previous-dir  Directory in which the previous images are -C, --current-dir   Directory in which the current image are, that should have same names as previous -O, --output-dir    Directory in which the resulting difference images are stored -c, --color         Color used in the output images, such as \#b10dc9 or purple -m, --metric        Difference calculation Metric
--s, --style         Style in which the diff image is created -M, --match         Regular expression for matching files.
+-s, --style         Style in which the difference images are created -M, --match         Regular expression for matching files.
 Default '\.png$' -r, --recursive     Shall the previous and current directories be recursively searched and matched
 ```